MorningLightMountain713/fluxwallet/README.rst

 .. code-block:: bash

     $ clw newwallet
-    Command Line Wallet for BitcoinLib
+    Command Line Wallet for fluxwallet

     Wallet newwallet does not exist, create new wallet [yN]? y